timmybytes/banquet/README.md

 ## About

 Banquet is an opinionated starter + boilerplate for creating [Next.js](https://nextjs.org/) projects.
-There are _many_ great starter templates out there for settings up a web development project, but Banquet front-loads many useful tools and configurations as defaults with less tinkering required.
+Banquet front-loads many useful tools and configurations as defaults with minimal tinkering required.

 Banquet comes with the following out of the box: